adamsilver/fdpb/03-book-a-flight.md

 ## 3. Choosing passengers

-Next, users need to specify how many people are travelling within certain categories: adults, children and infants.
-The categorisations are relevant as they affect the price of the ticket.
+Airlines typically ask how many people are travelling.
+They also want to know what age the travellers are because this affects the price of the ticket.
+Here's how it might look:

 ![Passengers](./images/choose-passengers.png)